geekyvin/geekyvin.github.io/README.md

 ### Silver Surfer's Prespective
 Every one encourages you to grow to a point where you can discount for your own bad mood.
 But almost nobody encourage you to grow beyond that.
 Growing beyond that means discounting for society's bad mood.

+### Possible Responses
+- Yes
+- No
+- I Understand
+- No Excuse

+### Possible options in any situation
+- Neglect
+- Voice your opinion
+- Persist
+- Exit